Jamie Lester

-Jamie Darrell Lester (/ˈlstər/; born September 7, 1974) is an American artist best known for creating ceramic, bronze, and steel sculptures that “focus on the human figure combined with imagery derived primarily from life in Appalachia, including birds, architecture, and landscape.”
+Jamie Darrell Lester is an American artist best known for creating ceramic, bronze, and steel sculptures that “focus on the human figure combined with imagery derived primarily from life in Appalachia, including birds, architecture, and landscape.”
 Lester also creates paintings, digital art, and music.

 Sculpture

 Lester's award-winning sculptures have been shown in galleries in Maryland, Massachusetts, West Virginia, and the United Kingdom.
 Many of his sculptures have been produced as commissioned public works, including statues of actor Don Knotts (along High Street in front of the Metropolitan Theatre in Morgantown, WV, 2016), basketball player and executive Jerry West (outside the West Virginia University Coliseum, Morgantown, WV, 2007), George Steinbrenner in Monument Park (Yankee Stadium), New York City, and the Brooklyn Wall of Remembrance at MCU Park in the Coney Island neighborhood of Brooklyn, NY.

 In 2003, Lester designed the obverse side of the West Virginia state quarter issued as part of the US Mint's 50 State quarters program in 2005.
 The design features the New River Gorge Bridge.

 Each year, Lester creates bronze-relief busts representing new inductees to the World Golf Hall of Fame in St. Augustine, Florida.

 As of August 2021, Lester had also created over 30 statues for the Boy Scouts of America, each of which are installed at the Summit Bechtel Reserve, near Beckley, WV.
 Among these is a statue of Rex Tillerson, the former United States Secretary of State who served as President of the Boy Scouts of America from 2010 to 2012.

+In July 2023, the Boy Scouts of America announced the unveiling and dedication of Lester's bronze "Ascending Eagle" statue as part of Scouting's Women of Character Program, which ran concurrent with their 2023 National Jamboree.
+The 8-feet-tall statue located at the Summit Bechtel Reserve is intended to inspire past, current and future generations of girls and women involved in Scouting.